 Be sure to sign your passport.
 It is not valid until you have signed it.
 Make two photocopies of your passport, leave one at home, and pack the second photocopy and extra passport photos somewhere other than with your passport.
 You may also consider scanning your passport to have an electronic copy of it.
 In case of an emergency, one parent should have a valid passport copy while you are abroad.

-Passports must be valid 3-6 months beyond the anticipated return date.
+Passports must be valid six months beyond your anticipated return date.

 Very experienced in working with consulates located in Chicago

 Travel Document Express

 Travel Document Systems (does not handle Schengen visas)

 Global Passport (specializes in Brazil, China, and Russia)